Consistency of multidimensional combinatorial substitutions: Introduction

 how can we define the image by $\sigma$ of patterns that consist of more than one cell?
 A natural approach is to give explicit \emph{concatenation rules}, such as:

 Using these rules, we can compute the image of every pattern that can be ``covered'' by the two-cell patterns on the left-hand sides of the rules, as shown below.

-In this paper we are interested into the two problems that can arise when multidimensional concatenation is defined as above: \begin{enumerate} \item The resulting substitution is not necessarily \emph{consistent}: depending on the sequence of concatenation rules that are used, a pattern might have two different images. \item The resulting substitution is not necessarily \emph{non-overlapping}: the images of the cells of a pattern can overlap. \end{enumerate} The substitutions which are consistent and non-overlapping correspond to ``well defined'' substitutions, and we would like to be able to detect them algorithmically.
-We will prove that consistency and non-overlapping are undecidable properties for two-dimensional combinatorial substitutions (Theorems \ref{theo:undcons} and \ref{theo:undnono}), but that these properties are decidable in the case of \emph{domino-complete} substitutions, that is, when the concatenation rules are given for every possible domino (Theorems \ref{theo:deccons} and \ref{theo:decnono}).
+In this paper we study the two problems that can arise when multidimensional concatenation is defined as above: \begin{enumerate} \itemsep=0pt \parskip=0pt \item The resulting substitution can fail to be \emph{consistent}: depending on the sequence of concatenation rules that are used, a pattern might have two different images. \item The resulting substitution can fail to be \emph{non-overlapping}: the images of the cells of a pattern might overlap. \end{enumerate} The substitutions which are consistent and non-overlapping correspond to ``well defined'' substitutions, and we would like to be able to detect them algorithmically.
+We will prove that consistency and non-overlapping are undecidable properties for two-dimensional combinatorial substitutions (Theorems~\ref{theo:undcons} and~\ref{theo:undnono}), but that these properties are decidable in the case of \emph{domino-complete} substitutions, that is, when the concatenation rules are given for every possible domino (Theorems~\ref{theo:deccons} and~\ref{theo:decnono}).
 This answers the decidability question raised in \cite{Fer07}.

-Along with the decidability results, we prove that consistent domino-complete substitutions ``behave well'', in the sense that the images of the cells of a pattern are placed along a lattice of $\bbZ^2$ (Proposition \ref{prop:structcdc}).
-As an application of the methods developped for the decidability results, we provide combinatorial (algorithmic) proofs of the consistency and non-overlapping of some particular two-dimensional substitutions, using a slightly more general definition of domino-completeness (Theorem \ref{theo:decconsmieux}, Section \ref{sec:applis}).
+As an application of the methods developed for the decidability results, we provide combinatorial proofs of the consistency and non-overlapping of some particular two-dimensional substitutions, using a slightly more general definition of domino-completeness (Theorem~\ref{theo:decconsmieux}, Section~\ref{sec:applis}).
 Such proofs have been requested in \cite{ABS04, Fra08}.

 Combinatorial substitutions as defined in this article were introduced in \cite{ABS04} under the name ``local rules'', to study a particular example in the context of substitutions of unit faces of discrete planes.
 They were defined in generality in \cite{Fer07}, and are related to the substitutions found in \cite{Fra03} defined using the dual graph of a pattern.
 See \cite{Fra08} for a survey about multidimensional substitutions.